Stone circle (Iron Age)

-They should not be confused with the Stone circles of the Bronze Age and Britain.
+They should not be confused with earlier bronze age and neolithic Stone circles in the British Isles and Brittany.

 History

 A tradition of making stone circles existed on the European continent in Wielbark culture near the mouth of the Vistula River in the first century.
 The practice suggests Norse influence but may have been established in the area before the arrival of the Goths.

 The stone circles were sometimes used as burial grounds.

 Shapes

 The circles are usually round, or elongated ellipses.
-The stones may be very large and they are usually between 9 and 12.
+The stones may be very large and there are usually between 9 and 12.
 Sometimes there are as few as 6–8.
 One stone circle, the circle of Nässja (near Vadstena), comprises as many as 24 stones.
 Excavations have shown burnt coal in the centre of the circles and they are nowadays considered to be incineration graves.

 Things

 There is a widespread tradition that the circles were used for things, or general assemblies.
 Similar circles were used for popular assemblies in Denmark until the 16th century, and in Vad parish in Västergötland, the village assemblies were held in a stone circle until the 19th century.